 The best portfolio analysis tool for you isn’t necessarily the perfect tool for someone else.
 Your best choice is likely one of the following:

-- Best free portfolio tracker: Personal Capital
+- Best free portfolio analyzer and tracker: Personal Capital

 - Best portfolio visualizer for asset allocation and sector weightings: Morningstar Portfolio Manager